Simp: Contemporary usage

 In July 2020, the official Twitter account for Archie Comics said that it would permanently ban people from its YouTube channel for comments calling the comics' main character, Archie Andrews, a simp.
 The A.V.
-Club opined that, while it was "pretty safe to say that Archie Andrews is, quite simply, the simpiest of the simps."
-The Twitter post was likely an attempt at exploiting the Streisand effect for viral marketing.
+Club opined that, while it was "pretty safe to say that Archie Andrews is, quite simply, the simpiest of the simps," the Twitter post was likely an attempt at exploiting the Streisand effect for viral marketing.
 Contrary to the Twitter post, few, if any, comments on the Archie Comics YouTube channel accused the character of being a simp.

-In August, Australian politician Bill Shorten used the term on national television, saying on an ABC segment that Prime Minister Scott Morrison needed "to make sure he doesn't look like he's just a simp to Donald Trump".
+In August 2020, Australian politician Bill Shorten used the term on national television, saying on an ABC segment that Prime Minister Scott Morrison needed "to make sure he doesn't look like he's just a simp to Donald Trump".

-In September, users of Reddit created a pledge called "No Simp September", similar to No Nut November (a month-long abstention from masturbation).
+In September 2020, users of Reddit created a pledge called "No Simp September", similar to No Nut November (a month-long abstention from masturbation).
 Participation in "No Simp September" required posters to abstain from upvoting women's photos, watching pornography, and "giving money to online sex workers", including "e-girls".
 In October, Mikael Thalen at The Daily Dot described Twitter users as "simping hard" over leaked photos of Hunter Biden.

 A November 20 article in Vox about posting cringe on TikTok discussed the character of TikTok user Nate Varrone called "Mr. Simp Sexual", of the "biggest stars" of the genre.
 Varrone explained the character thus: He's from Michigan and he had a girlfriend named Melissa that he just wants back so fucking badly [...]
 He's just not in a good place right now, emotionally.
 I think he uses TikTok to fill the hole in his heart and find a new lover.
 The horniness this guy has, no human has ever felt that amount of horny in their entire life.
 It's like he has a curse.
 He thinks he has to hook up immediately or else he'll die.

 In January 2021, Vogue reported on an "adoring" Instagram account of self-declared "simps" expressing affection toward then-Georgia Senate candidate Jon Ossoff.
+Ossoff won the election and was sworn in as a senator on January 20, 2021.